 8. GOODEE’s founders believe in the strength of story, and it’s woven into their site in multiple places.
 On each product page, the maker of the product is featured in a dedicated section with a short description and link to view other products.
 This can also help with cross-selling (featuring pieces within the same collection, for example).

 9. At the bottom of the page, customers are invited to review the product.
-Completed reviews would appear in this section offering future customers additional peace of mind from real customer testimonials.
+Completed reviews appear in this section, offering future customers additional peace of mind from real customer testimonials.

 10. A related products section can help your customers compare similar options or view complementary products.

 As you build your product pages, think about what you want it to achieve.
 “If you can’t explain to your customer why that product needs to exist in the first place and why they should bring that into their home or give it as a gift,” says Byron, “then I think you failed that customer experience.”

 About, Contact, and FAQ pages for furniture brands